Provide information about the Australian business environment (laws, standards, market dynamics) and what it takes to start or expand a business.

 Karthik Banala is the Business Development Officer for Thrive.
 His role is to meet new and existing clients to have discussions about their business endeavours and to create a viable Business Plan and Cashflow which helps them to start and expand their businesses in Australia.
 Prior to Joining the team in 2019, Karthik holds an MBA in Innovation and Entrepreneurship from Western Sydney University.
 You can contact him on email@example.com

-Our Chairman of Thrive came to Australia as a Vietnamese refugee in 1978.
+Our Executive Chairman of Thrive came to Australia as a Vietnamese refugee in 1978.
 An alumnus of Harvard Business School, he has a diverse operating, entrepreneurial and advisory background and is an advocate for a progressive Australia.
-His success is one of the inspirations behind the establishment of Thrive.
-He currently serves as the CEO of Australian Life Insurance Group.
+He currently serves as the Chief Executive Officer of Australian Life Insurance Group.

 Our Deputy Chairman was a co-founder of Thrive.
 Previously she was a Non-Executive Director with a diverse portfolio of boards including Insurance Australia Group (IAG) and Country Road Limited.
 She was also an Adjunct Professor at University of Technology Sydney (UTS) Business School.

 In addition, Anna has over 20 years of experience in general management and marketing roles in financial services and consumer products companies.
 Anna spent most of her executive career at American Express where she held a number of senior positions.
 Anna has also held various executive roles with JP Morgan, Johnson & Johnson and Unilever.
 She has worked in the USA, Asia and the UK as well as in Australia and New Zealand.
 Anna has a Masters of Business Administration degree from Harvard Business School.